 High school students

 High school students, both groups and individuals, may be able to fulfill their service requirement for graduation by arranging or participating in a volunteer park improvement activity.

 The Adopt-A-Park Program gives groups a chance to offer longer-term care to their favorite parks.
 Adopt-A-Park groups are asked to commit to two or more service projects in a given year or to an annual service project for two or more consecutive years.

-For more information about group volunteer opportunities, take a look at the volunteer brochure or contact your nearest state park or region office.
+For more information about group volunteer opportunities, take a look at the volunteer brochure (PDF) or contact your nearest state park or region office.